ESPmiibo/ESPmiibo/README.txt

   Necessary parts:
     ESP8266 (Look for NodeMCU, usually $4)
     MFRC522 NFC reader breakout (also $4)
-    Button (Will not be required in version 1.1 and later)
+    Blank NTAG215 Cards for Cloning (30 cents apiece)

   Recommended parts:
-    HC05 or similar Serial -> Bluetooth adapter (This will allow you to control the cloner from your phone or pc via bluetooth)
+    Button (No longer required!
+But it's still nice to have a hardware button) HC05 or similar Serial -> Bluetooth adapter (This will allow you to control the cloner from your phone or pc via bluetooth)
-    Blank NTAG215 Cards for Cloning

   If you decide to alter anything, feel free, but please credit me (LyfeOnEdge) and release it under a distinct name.
 My only warning is to make sure you use yield() judiciously within loops, the watchdog barks easily.